yWorks/svg2pdf.js/README.md

 Svg2pdf is by no means perfect.
 If you find something is not working as expected we are glad to receive an [issue report](https://github.com/yWorks/svg2pdf.js/issues) from you.
-In order to be able to react efficiently we ask you to provide us with the following information:
+In order to be able to react efficiently we ask you to provide us with the [necessary information](https://github.com/yWorks/svg2pdf.js/CONTRIBUTING.md#reporting-bugs).

-- The versions of svg2pdf and jsPDF you are using
-- A (preferably small) sample SVG that reproduces the issue
-- Other code snippets if necessary

 Please stick to our [Code of Conduct](https://github.com/yWorks/svg2pdf.js/CODE_OF_CONDUCT.md).